"The Fellowship of the Ring" Critique: Overrated?

 Then a friend of mine, who is a massive LotR fan, gifted me the trilogy of LotR books.
 When I started reading The Fellowship, I was not as impressed as I expected to be.
 This led to me wanting to do a full-fledged critique, so I can justify in detail why I’m not quite in love with it.
 Next to that, I came to the realization of how little I remember about the movies.
 Thus, I decided that after finishing the book, I would re-watch the movie and compare them.
 That is how this monstrosity of a critique + adaptation comparison was born.

 Disclaimer 2: I’m going to say a lot of negative things about the Fellowship.
 This does not mean I hate the book.
-The reason I will be focussing on the negatives is because LotR is already generally accepted to be good, and I agree with this.
-I’m just warning you that this is not going to be a grand appraisal of our lord and saviour Tolkien.
+The reason I will be focussing on the negatives is that LotR is already generally accepted to be good, and I agree with this.
+I’m just warning you that this is not going to be a grand appraisal of our lord and savior Tolkien.

 My Overall Opinion